Registration as an intern for funeral director interns and embalmer interns will not be renewed after the expiration date of their fifth license.

 RCW 68.50.160: Right to control disposition of remains

-The board clarifies that the right for consumers to change providers (contract portability) is not the same as the “place and method of disposition,” as defined in RCW 68.50.160.
-Licensees must permit the release of human remains to another provider if requested by a decedent’s family, even though a prearrangement contract exists.
+The board clarifies that the right for consumers to change providers (contract portability) isn't the same as the "place and method of disposition," as defined in RCW 68.50.160.
+Licensees must permit the release of human remains to another provider if requested by a decedent's family, even though a prearrangement contract exists.

 Washington State Funeral and Cemetery Board, 8/23/2011